pinecone-router/middleware-render/README.md

 A middleware for [Pinecone Router](https://github.com/pinecone-router/router) that add Turbolinks-like functionality with extra features.

+> # Warning: not working currently, will work on it asap, just don't have time

 ## About

 A middleware that adds Turbolinks-like functionality for Pinecone Router, while still allowing you to handle routes!